martinfleis/clustergram/README.md

 ## Styling

-`clustergram` returns matplotlib axis and can be fully customised as any other matplotlib plot.
+`Clustergram.plot()` returns matplotlib axis and can be fully customised as any other matplotlib plot.

 ```python
 seaborn.set(style='whitegrid')